Maria Teresa Ferrer i Mallol: Career

 After her retirement in 2011, the IMF honoured Ferrer i Mallol by producing the work La Corona catalanoaragonesa, l'Islam i el món mediterrani.
-Estudis d'història medieval en homenatge a la doctora Maria Teresa Ferrer i Mallol (The Catalan-Aragonese Crown, Islam and the Mediterranean world.
-Studies of medieval history in homage to Dr. Maria Teresa Ferrer i Mallol).
+Estudis d'història medieval en homenatge a la doctora Maria Teresa Ferrer i Mallol (=The Catalan-Aragonese Crown, Islam and the Mediterranean World: Studies in Medieval History in Honour of Dr Maria Teresa Ferrer i Mallol).

 Death and legacy

 Ferrer i Mallol died in 2017.
-Speaking after her death, Josep Massot i Muntaner, current president of the historical and archaeological department of the IEC, said that Ferrer i Mallol was "a great historian, very valuable and hardworking, which has left an important intellectual legacy in the institution, to which we will give continuity".
-In 2017, she was posthumously awarded the Ferren Soldevilla Prize for her work in medieval history.
+Speaking after her death, Josep Massot i Muntaner, current president of the historical and archaeological department of the IEC, praised Ferrer i Mallol as "a great historian, highly distinguished and productive, who has left an important intellectual legacy to the institution that we will uphold".
+In 2017, she was posthumously awarded the Ferran Soldevila Prize for her work in medieval history.